 How much salt is toxic?

-Fatal salt overdoses are rare, as they require consuming amounts of salt nearing 0.2–0.5 grams per pound (0.5–1 gram per kg) of body weight.
-This would amount to 35–70 grams of salt (2–4 tablespoons) for a person weighing 154 pounds (70 kg) ( 25
+Fatal salt overdoses are rare, as they require consuming amounts of salt nearing 0.2–0.5 grams per pound (0.5–1 gram per kg) of body weight, amounting to 35–70 grams of salt (2–4 tablespoons) for a person weighing 154 pounds (70 kg).

 How do you flush salt out of your dog’s body?